jaumeortola/languagetool-msword10-addin/README.md

 [LanguageTool](https://www.languagetool.org) is an open source proof-reading program with support for more than 20 languages.
 With this add-in you can use it in Microsoft Word (Windows OS).

 ### Installation
 * Download [LanguageTool](https://www.languagetool.org) (desktop version) and run it in [server mode](http://wiki.languagetool.org/http-server) (port by default: 8081).
-Alternatively, you can use some public LanguageTool API (for instance in languagetool.org or softcatala.org), but this discouraged specially if you work with long documents.
+Alternatively, you can use some public LanguageTool API (for instance in languagetool.org or softcatala.org), but this is discouraged specially if you work with long documents.
 * Download [the latest version](https://github.com/jaumeortola/languagetool-msword10-addin/releases/latest) of the add-in, unzip and install.

 ### MS Word versions